akstubbs/keaGBS/SNPcalling.md

 ## Quality control

 The data is single end __ across two lanes.
+For this practice, only lane 1 was used.
+The adapter content and the barcodes were subset to understand the structure before being used on whole raw data file:

 ```
 #!/bin/sh